PelleLille/hsl-docs/structures.rst

 .. code-block:: hsl

-	import { foo, bar as baz, $x as $y } from "file:module";
+	import { foo, bar as baz, $x as $y } from "module";
-	import { $x as $y } from "file:module";
+	import { $x as $y } from "module";

 .. note::

-	The same file may be imported multiple times.
+	The same file may be imported multiple times, but it will only be executed once.
 However cyclic inclusion is not permitted.

 variables
 ^^^^^^^^^